SafeDrive: Fine-Grained Safety Reasoning for End-to-End Driving in a Sparse World: Method

-\paragraph{World Interaction Module.} The World Interaction Module enhances each Sparse World by modeling detailed interactions among the ego trajectory and surrounding instances.
-It first applies intra-world self-attention to capture relational dependencies between trajectory and instance queries, and then performs trajectory-guided deformable attention, which follows the same structure as Eq.~\ref{deform_traj}, to aggregate spatio-temporal features from $F_{\text{BEV}}$ along each candidate trajectory and the predicted future positions of nearby instances:
+\paragraph{World Interaction Module.} The World Interaction Module enhances each Sparse World by modeling instance-centric interactions between the ego trajectory and surrounding instances.
+It first applies \textit{intra-world self-attention} to model the relational dependencies among all queries within each world, and then performs \textit{trajectory-guided deformable attention} to aggregate spatio-temporal features from $F_{\text{BEV}}$ along the predicted future trajectories $\mathcal{T}_{\text{world}}$ of all entities in the world: